SUYASH-a17/Spark-SQL/README.md

 ## Spark Timeseries & Window function
 Using SparkSQL window function implemented timeseries analysis

+### The OVER Clause in SQL

-The OVER clause is a powerful SQL feature used with window functions to perform calculations across a set of rows related to the current row
+The OVER clause is a powerful SQL feature used with window functions to perform calculations across a set of rows related to the current row.

+### Functionality
-Functionality: It enables aggregations, distributions, rankings, and offset comparisons within specified partitions of data3.
+It enables aggregations, distributions, rankings, and offset comparisons within specified partitions of data.

+### Syntax
-Syntax: The basic structure is: sql function_name() OVER (
+The basic structure is:
+function_name() OVER (
 [PARTITION BY column(s)]
 [ORDER BY column(s)]
 [ROWS or RANGE clause]
 )

 The PARTITION BY clause in SQL divides the result set into partitions based on the specified partition_column(s).
 It allows you to perform calculations or apply window functions separately for each partition while retaining all rows in the result set12.